dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/textboxwatermark/using-textboxwatermark-with-validation-controls-vb.md

 uid: web-forms/overview/ajax-control-toolkit/textboxwatermark/using-textboxwatermark-with-validation-controls-vb
 title: "Using TextBoxWatermark With Validation Controls (VB) | Microsoft Docs"
 author: wenz
-description: "The TextBoxWatermark control in the AJAX Control Toolkit extends a text box so that a text is displayed within the box.
-When a user clicks into the box, it i..." ms.author: riande ms.date: 06/02/2008 ms.assetid: e6c2cb98-f745-4bc8-973a-813879c8a891
+description: "The TextBoxWatermark control of the AJAX Control Toolkit extends a text box so that a text is displayed within the box.
+When a user clicks into the box, it i...
+(VB)" ms.author: riande ms.date: 06/02/2008 ms.assetid: e6c2cb98-f745-4bc8-973a-813879c8a891